arifeensaeed99/agentic-land-dashboard/README.md

+# agentic-land-dashboard
+A custom, agentic Land Dashboard in Streamlit (Python), interfacing with Databricks Apps and DeereAI Gateway.
+For Hackathon Fall 2025.

 # 💬 Chatbot template

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
+A simple Streamlit app that shows how to build a chatbot using DeereAI's OpenAI gateway.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)